-Air fryer frozen onion rings are a tasty, not very healthy finger food that is great as an appetizer or to munch on during big games.
+Air fryer frozen onion rings are a tasty finger food that is great as an appetizer or to munch on during the big game.

-With a bag of your favorite onion rings straight from the freezer, you can enjoy these delightful circles of golden brown onion heaven in less than ten minutes.
+With a bag of your favorite onion rings straight from the freezer, you can enjoy these delicious circles of golden brown onion heaven in less than 15 minutes.

-Don’t forget to pair crispy cooked onion rings with your favorite dipping sauce… or just munch on them as is!
+Don’t forget to pair them with your favorite dipping sauce… or just munch on them as is!

-- Depending on the size of your air fryer, you may have to cook this amount of onion rings in two batches.
-This is because the onion rings should be in one layer on the air fryer tray so that they have room to cook and crisp up.
+- Don’t overcrowd your air fryer!
+If your air fryer is small, cook the onion rings in two batches.
+The onion rings should be in one layer so they can cook and crisp evenly.

-- Be sure to flip them half way through cooking so that they can get crispy on both sides.
-When flipping, we recommend using silicone tongs so you don’t accidentally scratch your air fryer.
+- Flip the onion rings halfway through so they can get crispy on both sides.
+Use silicone tongs to flip them so you don’t scratch your air fryer.

 Step by Step Instructions